NicodemusGurion/nicodemusgurion.github.io/_posts/2023-04-11-Does Exodus 21:22-25 support abortion?.md

 image: https://i.ibb.co/rb488Wg/C2-A02-A0-B-AAB2-4-FD1-99-CA-51277-B36-FF7-A.jpg
 thumb: https://i.ibb.co/wy5s5v7/1-E3-E8864-91-F4-466-D-A19-C-03-E886-FA743-E.jpg
 ---
-A common claim by abortion promoters is to say that the Bible promotes abortion.
-One scripture they misinterpret is Numbers 5: 11-35\.
-And their other favorite is Exodus 21:22-25.
+A common claim by abortion promoters is to say that the Bible condones abortion.
+One scripture used for this is Exodus 21:22-25.
+Does it condone abortions?
+Let's look into it...

 So does Exodus 21:22-25 support abortions?
 Let's look at the passage: